Dr-McFish/POP-option-parcer/README.md

 If the library is compiled correctly for your OS(the `build` folder contains the pre-compiled library for Windows ready to go), then you can try the demo, and look at the code in `POP_example_usage.c`.

-To run the demo type this command in the root directory of this repo:
+To run the demo type this command in the root directory of this repo (You will gcc and make installed):

 	make demo

 It compiles a small demo program that creates and prints a your profile based on the options.
 Once you have done this, you can try it personalize this profile to gauge how these options work, type:

 	./demo --help

 ## Compiling